Tuscany Steakhouse overall score: 93

 Seafood Selection: 9

 The waiters are awesome here, and the management is super nice and engaging.
 They all know their stuff and can answer any questions you have, whether it’s the basics of the steak cuts or the specifics of aging.
+They’re even great with super old bottles of wine with delicate corks.

 The table bread consisted of onion rolls and some sliced Italian bread, served with butter.
 This stuff is also great with their steak sauce.